SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20160711.md

         Show population count
         Show initial cost per connection

-    Update model
-        Consider estimating population growth using projected population year Consider total population and % connected to compute (unconnected) household count as suggested by Edwin Add instructions on how to set up the system on a new machine
+    Add instructions on how to set up the system on a new machine

     Add household count and total and existing proposed grid length to summary